Churchtown, Dublin: Education

-The Good Shepherd National School is a co-educational national school in the parish of Churchtown while the boys' secondary school is De La Salle College.
+The Good Shepherd National School is a co-educational national school in the parish of Churchtown while the mixed secondary school is De La Salle College.
 The De La Salle Brothers are the trustees of the college and it is under the control of a board of management.
 The school's past pupils include Damien Duff, who retired from the Republic of Ireland national football team in 2012.
 Jim Stynes who won an All-Ireland Minor (under 18) football championship medal for Dublin in 1984, and the Brownlow medal in Australian Rules Football in 1991.
 Jim's younger brother, Brian Stynes, also went to De La Salle College; he won a senior All Ireland football medal for Dublin in 1995.
 Des Fitzgerald, the former Irish international prop forward and father of current international player Luke, is a past pupil of DLS National and DLS College.
 He played in Croke Park in 1968 as a member of the DLS N.S. (old name for The Good Shepherd National School) Gaelic football team and in Lansdowne Road for the DLS Senior Rugby team later in 1975.
 Another player on both teams was John Treacy, the former Dublin Hurling full-back and father of current Dublin Hurling star, David Treacy.

 The former local girls' secondary school was Notre Dame School, one of whose alumni is Mary Lou McDonald, the current president of Sinn Féin and a Teachta Dála (TD).McDonald was a Member of the European Parliament (MEP), from 2004 to 2009 representing the Dublin constituency (Leaving Certificate class of 1988).
 On the 19th Oct 2016, The Notre Dame Schools Trust announced that the school would close, due to a lack of funding, and outstanding debts.
 The Department of Education acquired the Notre Dame campus and will use it for school purposes in the future.